apache/orc/site/specification/ORCv1.md

    * encryption variant 1..N
 * stripe footer

+There is a general order for index and data streams:
+* Index streams are always placed together in the beginning of the stripe.
+* Data streams are placed together after index streams (if any).
+* Inside index streams or data streams, the unencrypted streams should be placed first and then followed by streams grouped by each encryption variant.

+There is no fixed order within each unencrypted or encryption variant in the index and data streams:
+* Different stream kinds of the same column can be placed in any order.
+* Streams from different columns can even be placed in any order.
+  To get the precise information (a.k.a stream kind, column id and location) of a stream within a stripe, the streams field in the StripeFooter described below is the single source of truth.

+In the example of the integer column mentioned above, the order of the PRESENT stream and the DATA stream cannot be determined in advance.
+We need to get the precise information by **StripeFooter**.

 ## Stripe Footer

 The stripe footer contains the encoding of each column and the